 However, there is room to grow when it comes to diversity in Canadian media.

 Devika Desai is a 22-year-old from Dubai doing her masters of journalism at Ryerson University.
-The representation of diverse cultures, she said, is necessary in the news industry to address minority issues.
+The representation of diverse cultures, she said, is necessary in the news industry.
 “You need that representation in the media because in the end, [minorities] are the people who can write about these issues and reflect the issues back to the public.”

 There should be a demand for people of different backgrounds in the media industry, Desai said.
 “No one can really understand a South Asian issue better than someone who is South Asian.
 No one can understand an indigenous issue better than someone of indigenous ethnicity.”

 SUBHEAD/PULLQUOTE?
 There is certainly a battle going on right now in terms of people acknowledging and accepting their position in society.

 Diversity is not just an ongoing issue in the media.
 It is an issue that, as a society, Canadians must overcome, said Nneka Elliott, a former reporter and anchor for Toronto news station CP24 who grew up in the Caribbean.
 “There is certainly a battle going on right now in terms of people acknowledging and accepting their position in society.”

 Elliott said she never thought she would be in news media, although she always imagined herself doing something where she would be in front of a camera.
 Race has “never limited my reach,” she said.
 “It never limited my vision or my dreams.
 Whether there is a limit put on my opportunities – it’s not something that I’m negating – but it’s not necessarily something I experienced.”

 Yet there are still obstacles to be overcome in this industry, Elliott said.